 In the Department of History, we have a selection of degrees and an exciting array of modules which allow you to explore the historical topics that you love.
 Our postgraduate degrees include MA History, MA War Culture, and Society, and the Postgraduate Certificate in History.

-If there is a particular strand of history which you are keen to explore further, you may instead choose modules which lead you down a more specific pathway, for example, public history, cultural and social history, or local and regional history.
+If there is a particular strand of history that you are keen to explore further, you may instead choose modules that lead you down a more specific pathway, for example, public history, cultural and social history, or local and regional history.

 When you study a Master’s degree at Essex, you’ll be taught by expert academics who are active researchers, and also engage audiences beyond academia as a community of current affairs commentators, playwrights, documentary filmmakers, policy advisers, and museum consultants who ensure what you learn is relevant and reflects the world we live in.

 Interested?
 Let's talk a bit more about our courses.

-Our MA History is rigorous and flexible and provides you with the opportunity to study a diverse range of topics at the cutting-edge of history, spanning time periods from the 1500s to the 21st century.
+Our MA History is a rigorous and flexible programme providing you with the opportunity to study a diverse range of topics at the cutting-edge of historical knowledge, and spanning the period from the sixteenth to the twenty-first centuries.